Fine compactified moduli of enriched structures on stable curves: Comparison to enriched structures

 Let $\pi_C\colon C \to S$ be the structure map.
-For each $e \in e(v,G)$ we note that $F_G(e) \coloneqq F_G(l_e\otimes 1 \dots \otimes 1 ) $ \todo{Owen: I don't understand how you apply $F_G$ to an edge of $\Gamma$.D: Note use of $\coloneqq$ --- I am defining it by this formula.
-This is just notation.
-Feel free to improve how this is written. } lies in $\pi_C^{-1}\ca O_S \sub \ca{O}_{C_v \setminus e(v,G)}(C_v \setminus e(v,G))$ (cf.\ \ref{lem:enhanced_structure_of_ED}), and is a unit since $\cl F_G$ is invertible (again by \ref{lem:enhanced_structure_of_ED}).
-If $(u,H)\in \pi(A)$ \todo{[comment too long, see tex file]Owen: we've now got two meanings of $\pi$ in the same sentence, right?
+For each $e \in e(v,G)$ we note that $F_G(e) \coloneqq F_G(l_e\otimes 1 \dots \otimes 1 ) $ lies in $\pi_C^{-1}\ca O_S \sub \ca{O}_{C_v \setminus e(v,G)}(C_v \setminus e(v,G))$ (cf.\ \ref{lem:enhanced_structure_of_ED}), and is a unit since $\cl F_G$ is invertible (again by \ref{lem:enhanced_structure_of_ED}).
+If $(u,H)\in \pi(\Upsilon)$ \todo{[comment too long, see tex file]Owen: we've now got two meanings of $\pi$ in the same sentence, right?
 The structure map and the ``relative components'' function?D: Oops.
 Technically not in same sentence, just same paragraph I think , so that's OK, right...?
 I changed the structure map to $\pi_C$ --- it's not pretty, but this notation is I think only used briefly, and I am afraid of introducing another notation clash elsewhere. } is another relative component, we say $F_G$ and $F_H$ \emph{match up} if for every edge $e$ from $u$ to $v$, we have that $F_G(e) = F_H(e)$.
+Note that the expression $F_H(e)$ makes sense, defining it by the analogue of the formula $F_G(e)$ (since the edge $e$ has an end at $H$).